Lady Gaga Teases New Album, Super Bowl Halftime Performance

 — Pepsi™ (@pepsi) January 18, 2017

-It has not been confirmed whether Gaga will be performing all of her classic hit songs, or if she will mostly perform the hit songs from her latest album, Joanne, but it looks like it could be a mix since her choreographer was seen doing a rehearsal of “Bad Romance,” which shows her backup dancers doing the song’s signature moves inside the Burbank studio, as seen in the classic music video.
+It has not been confirmed whether Gaga will be performing all of her classic hit songs, or if she will mostly perform the hit songs from her latest album Joanne, but it looks like it could be a mix since her choreographer was seen doing a rehearsal of “Bad Romance,” which shows her backup dancers doing the song’s signature moves inside the Burbank studio, as seen in the classic music video.

 It has been previously reported via Entertainment Tonight that the pop star, who has been outspoken about her support for Democratic candidate Hillary Clinton, has been told not to discuss politics during her Super Bowl performance.
 But the NFL called the story “unsourced nonsense” on Tuesday, Jan.
 17, reports TMZ Sports.

-Not only has Gaga been teasing her upcoming performance, but she has been teasing new music already.
+Not only has Gaga been teasing her upcoming performance, but she has also been teasing new music already.
 Following the 2016 release of her current album Joanne, she has also teased the upcoming dates for her headlining tour in order to support her latest effort.
 The news of Gaga’s new album and tour came from her producer Brian Kennedy, who shared a photo with Gaga and writer Dallas Davidson and confirmed that she has been working on new music.
 He has worked with other great pop acts such as Chris Brown, Kelly Clarkson, and Rihanna, reports Entertainment Weekly.

 “First session of the year with @ladygaga & @dallasdavidson,” Kennedy captioned the photo on Instagram.
 “Two incredible people! #inspired #readytoworkagain #newsound.”